ruby/ruby/doc/ractor.md

 ### Constants

-Only main Ractor can read constants which refer to the unshareable object.
+Only the main Ractor can read constants which refer to the unshareable object.

 ```ruby
   class C